ArafatSabbir/eshop-microservice-dotnet/README.md

 * Sync inter-service **gRPC Communication**
 * Async Microservices Communication with **RabbitMQ Message-Broker Service**
 * Using **RabbitMQ Publish/Subscribe Topic** Exchange Model
-* Using **MassTransit** for abstraction over RabbitMQ Message-Broker system
+* Using **MassTransit** for abstraction over the RabbitMQ Message-Broker system
-* Publishing BasketCheckout event queue from Basket microservices and Subscribing this event from Ordering microservices
+* Publishing BasketCheckout event queue from Basket microservices and Subscribing to this event from Ordering microservices
 * Create **RabbitMQ EventBus.Messages library** and add references Microservices

 #### Ordering Microservice
 * Implementing **DDD, CQRS, and Clean Architecture** with using Best Practices
-* Developing **CQRS with using MediatR, FluentValidation and AutoMapper packages**
+* Developing **CQRS using MediatR, FluentValidation, and AutoMapper packages**
 * Consuming **RabbitMQ** BasketCheckout event queue with using **MassTransit-RabbitMQ** Configuration
 * **SqlServer database** connection and containerization
 * Using **Entity Framework Core ORM** and auto migrate to SqlServer when application startup